ArashAnalyst/data_analysis_portfolio/4_ads_campaign/README.md

-This is the nineth dataset analysed by me After passing Google Data Analytics Certificate in May 2022.
+This is the fourth dataset analysed by me After passing Google Data Analytics Certificate in April 2022.

 Ads Campaign -- Plotting data in logarithmic scale to find the type of data distribution, finding ad_id with an anomalistict number of views.
 Comparing average and simple moving average views data.
 Categorizing clients' registration data and labelling it.
 Plotting results with help of interactive Plotly plot.